PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec03_examplesOfUse/sample_Action.rst

 ********

 * Python scripts can be used to generate and display text tailored to the situation

-  * You can retrieve information from the Maya scene, retrieve information from the web, or retrieve information from a database.

 * This example shows how to output action information in combination with the ``Actions`` Attribute of the RenderOverride node

 ++++